MikeSchulze/gdUnit4/_faq/test-case.md

    AssertThat(a + b + c).IsEqual(expect);
 }
 ```
-You can give each TestCase a custom name by using the **TestName** parameter.
+The **TestName** parameter can be used to give each parameterized test case a custom name.
+This is especially useful when multiple test cases are being run with different sets of data, as it allows for easy identification of which test case(s) failed.<br>
+Here's an example:
 ```cs
 [TestCase(1, 2, 3, 6, TestName = "TestCaseA")]
 [TestCase(3, 4, 5, 12, TestName = "TestCaseB")]